-by David Epston1
+by David Epston

-First published as Chapter 16 in Narrative therapy and community work: A conference collection (Adelaide, Dulwich Centre Publications, 1999).
+This was first published as Chapter 16 in Narrative therapy and community work: A conference collection (Adelaide, Dulwich Centre Publications, 1999).

 Co-research was a term I concocted in a very specific set of circumstances to describe to myself and others a practice at considerable variance to ‘family therapy’ of the late 1970s.
 Around that time, I began a very valued association with Dr Innes Asher, a respiratory physician at the Department of Paediatrics, University of Auckland.
 We began to collaborate around those children, adolescents and their families who were suffering the experience of life-threatening, chronic and often disabling asthma.
 Such suffering, as I was to learn, had no ‘voice’, no vocabulary and no place in the biomedical discourses.
 If anything, it was rigorously excluded.
 A ‘good patient’ was calm and enduring, and such manners were certainly expected of the family members concerned.
 But such a life-threatening asthma, referred to as ‘brittle’, could happen almost any time day or night, seemingly with little or no warning.